FarmZH98/ibf-ssf-all/sff-practice-test/README.md

 ### connect to redis online

 ### Left with:
-1. bind errors
+1. bind errors - ok
-2. priority change to drop down choices
+2. priority change to drop down choices - ok
-3. see chiew's code on filtering
+3. see chiew's code on filtering -
 4. upload to railway